TonyPhipps/SIEM/Incident-Response-Plan.md

 - Who is the affected user/system owner, and who is their supervisor?
 - What is the impact on the mission if the system is isolated from the network immediately?
     - If a server or appliance is involved, what notable applications/services are installed/running?
-    - If a workstation is involed, how long would it take to restore operations to its user, and how would that downtime affect the business?
+    - If a workstation is involved, how long would it take to restore operations to its user, and how would that downtime affect the business?
 - If policy allows the choice, should the system be isolated or should the team monitor closely?
 - What was the time of the event that began the investigation?
 - What surrounding events exist with matching source/destination user/IP addresses?
 - Are there any logs available outside the centralized logging solution that would benefit the investigation?
-- What is the earliest observable event relevent to the investigation?
+- What is the earliest observable event relevant to the investigation?
 - What symptoms has the user experienced?
 - If the system was compromised, what did its most recent vulnerability scan data reveal?
     - Are there any recent zero-day or otherwise notable vulnerabilities present?